International-Data-Spaces-Association/IDS-G/Glossary/README.md

  International Data Spaces; multiple Broker Service Providers may be around at the same time, maintaining references to different, domain-specific subsets of [Data Endpoint](#data-endpoint)s.

+### Building Block
+Building blocks are fundamental components that can be implemented and combined in order to achieve functional data spaces.
+A building block encompasses at least the basic specifications, and evolves in maturity with more detailed specifications, with sample implementations or templates, and with the instructions, training, testing and support elements that are required to facilitate the delivery of the essential ingredients of data spaces.

 ## C